-Question Questic on Number 4.
-AO3 AO2 rector, outline and justify production methods you will use to communicate eas in performance and with reference to the play's original performance AU3 AU2 context ive Content ks the candidate to consider: • How the play in performance may impact upon a contemporary audience through its performance elements within a director's interpretation.
-How to demonstrate intention in relation to communicating ideas to an audience.
-The style of performance and how the production methods and combinations of, for example, acting style, costume, setting, props, light, staging will come together to communicate ideas within an overall interpretation.
-A clear justification of the interpretation of the chosen text in relation to the demands of the question.
-It is a question about the performance of the play, it is not specifically about the play, and the candidate needs to apply appropriate drama and theatre terminology in order to be able to respond effectively.
-An understanding of the historical context will be demonstrated through practical considerations of a twenty-first century performance that must reference its original performance context in order to seek to communicate ideas to a contemporary audience.
-References to theoretical aspects of directorial decisions.
-These might refer to reasons why a particular style or genre has been chosen or why the ideas of a particular recognised practitioner have been adopted.
-There should be reference to historic features that have influenced the interpretation and how these may be realised and justified in the performance.
-Decisions that must be justified in terms of production methods to be used and the overall approach to the production with reference to communicating ideas to an audience.
-Level Mark Descriptor Level 1 0 -6 Responses at this level will be descriptive or very slight with no real or apparent attempt to engage with the demands of the question.
-There may be evidence of understanding of the play and there may be some coherence in the response but there will be limited evidence in relation to the actual question, with only a limited sense of justification evident.
-The candidate will struggle to convince with the interpretation in terms of the use of appropriate drama and theatre terminology and justification of ideas in relation to the question.
-Level 2 7 - 12 Responses at the lower end of this level will be highly descriptive and highly sourced from the annotated script with little connection to the demands of the question.
-These answers may be highly imaginative, but that does not mean that they will necessarily work in practical performance terms or connect sufficiently with the specific demands of the question.
-The candidate will present information that does not fully connect with the framework of the question, perhaps derived straight from the annotated text.
-There may be some indication of how ideas may be communicated evident within the response, particularly towards the higher marks in this level and an adequate indication of how the impact of the play in performance may be enhanced by the candidate's approach to the chosen examples but not all of the connections will be made.
-There will be some sense of drama and theatre terms being applied in relation to the interpretation and exploring the way ideas may be communicated but there will be little or no sense of justification of decisions made at the lower end of this level.
+There will be some sense of drama and theatre terms being applied in relation to the interpretation and exploring the way engagement may be achieved but there will be little or no sense of justification of decisions made at the lower end of this level.
 There is scant evidence of a theoretical approach to an interpretation that has not been fully thought out in terms of the play as a whole.
 The purpose of the interpretation has been considered but has only a superficial relevance to the proposed production.
-The examples of how ideas may be communicated to the audience appear to sit within an overall concept of the play in performance, but this is not fully justified, merely reported.
-The candidate is starting to struggle at this level and the proposed interpretation in relation to the demands of the question may not be iustified.
+The examples of how engagement may be achieved for the audience appear to sit within an overall concept of the play in performance, but this is not justified, merely reported.
+The candidate is starting to struggle at this level and the proposed interpretation in relation to the demands of the question may not be justified, merely reported.
 There will be little sense of a coherent response at this level.
-Level 3 13 - 18 Responses at this level may be secure about the play and about approaches to the interpretation but may have less of an understanding of how the interpretation can be communicated to an audience in production.
+Level 3 13 - 18 Responses at this level may be secure about the play and approaches to the interpretation, but may have less of an understanding of how the interpretation can be communicated to an audience in production.
 There may be very much a sense of the prepared answer, perhaps taken straight from the annotated script, to this response, but this will be supported by some examples to connect it with the general demands of the question, particularly towards the higher marks in this level.
 There may be one line of thought that is not developed or justified in terms of the play or, alternatively, there may be a number of ideas explored for the approach to the interpretation in performance, none of which is fully developed or explored.
-There is some evidence of a theoretical approach to the application of the interpretation in terms of communicating ideas to an audience, but these may not be justified in practical terms in relation to the proposed production and its intended impact upon an audience.
+There is some evidence of a theoretical approach to the application of the interpretation in terms of engaging an audience, but these may not be justified in practical terms in relation to the proposed production and its intended impact upon an audience.
 Description will start to dominate at the lower end of this area, although there will be a broader understanding of approaches to the interpretation in place as we go up through the marks, with some practical imagination and understanding present.

-The justification of decisions will be less secure at this level and examples in support may not always be specific in relation to the proposed production and intended impact upon an audience.

-Towards the higher end of this level, there will be distinct reference to stylistic or historic elements in the proposed interpretation of the play and there will be a general understanding of the likely aesthetic impact on the production
+The justification of decisions will be less secure at this level and examples in support may not always be specific in relation to the proposed production and engaging an audience.
+Towards the higher end of this level, there will be distinct reference to stylistic or historic elements in the proposed interpretation of the play and there will be a general understanding of the likely aesthetic impact on the production.
 There will be less of a sense of a coherent response at this level.

-Responses at this level will demonstrate a sound understanding of drama and theatre terminology.
+Responses at this level will demonstrate a sound understanding of drama and Level 4 19 - 24 theatre terminology.
 They will offer a consideration of a director's approach to an imaginative interpretation of the text, based on knowledge gained throughout the course.

-The candidate will have a grasp of the question and a clear grasp of approaches to consider in relation to the objectives for the chosen interpretation, justified through examples of how ideas will be communicated to an audience.
+The candidate will have a grasp of the question and a clear grasp of approaches to consider in relation to the objectives for the chosen interpretation, justified through examples of how an audience will be engaged.
 There needs to be a clear indication throughout the response that the candidate has a good understanding of the play in performance and is able to offer ideas based upon this understanding, coupled with knowledge of approaches to the interpretation and shaping audience response gained throughout the course.